 - 1 ½ cups water

-- 3 teaspoons sugar
+- 3 teaspoon sugar

 - ½ teaspoon salt

-- 1 lb red bean paste (Anko)
+- 1 lb red bean paste anko

-- 2 tablespoons soybean flour (Kinako)
+- 3 tablespoon soybean flour kinako

-- 2 tablespoons ground black sesame seeds
+- 3 tablespoon black sesame seeds grounded

-Instructions
+Cooking Instructions

 - To make Kinako coating, combine soybean flour, sugar, and salt and mix well.
 For black sesame coating, mix black sesame seeds and sugar.